alfatarsos/virtfusion-for-wisecp/README.md

     - Primary Location (HypervisorGroup function for deployment - with Auto option for the 1st location chosen by VirtFusion).
 - Very appealing interface, gradually colored, easy for the Client to use and with more functions without leaving the Client Area compared to any of the currently existing VirtFusion integrations for WHMCS, Blesta, ClientExec, HostBill, Upmind and Paymenter - as is the normal and natural preference of the Client and as they would normally have in other systems (for example Virtualizor, SolusVM and Proxmox).

-# TECHNICAL NOTES AND KNOWN BUGS
+# Technical notes and known bugs

 Naturally, integrating something like this into the WiseCP system has challenges and particularities, as happens with any integration.
 The existing ones for this module do not prevent its regular operation, but they should be mentioned.